SharePoint storage

 4. Copilot readiness – Inactive files are less likely to be relevant to current operational activities, and having them clutter the references and reasoning of Copilot is counter-productive.

-What are the options to fix this issue?
+What are the options to clean up inactive files?

 Deleting